 There are many reasons why you might be selected for a visit from HMRC, including simple bad luck.
-But while you can’t avoid the tax man – you can avoid the cost of defending yourself during an HMRC tax investigation.*
+While you may not be able to avoid a visit from the taxman – you can avoid the cost of professional fees incurred over the course of an HMRC tax investigation.*

 Tax is a little word with big implications.
-That’s why we work hard to give you the best possible advice to make tax, VAT and compliance altogether less taxing.
-But even if you have received sound guidance on tax, you could still be selected for an enquiry.
+That’s why we work hard to give you the best possible advice and tax the stress out of tax, VAT and tax compliance.
+But even if you have received sound guidance on tax, you could still be selected for an HMRC enquiry.
 Whether you have done anything wrong or not, a tax investigation could cost you or your business money.

 Why do HMRC carry out tax investigations?

 The gap between the amount of tax collected by HMRC and the amount of tax it should collect is estimated to be £33 billion. £17.5 billion of this shortfall has been attributed to small businesses (£14.1bn) and individuals (£3.4bn).
 Tax and VAT investigations are a key element of HMRC’s strategy for closing the tax gap.

 HMRC identify and target areas where they believe tax is at risk.
 They use sophisticated software to analyse a wide range of data sources; any anomalies can lead to an investigation.